20 Healthiest Low-Carb Foods

 Finding a low-carb snack can be tough, but it turns out that ¼ cup of sunflower seed kernels contains just seven grams of carbs.
 Translation: Go ahead and munch on a handful or so of these throughout the day or sprinkle some onto a salad for added crunch.

 Another low-carb veggie worth taking note of is Popeye’s favorite: spinach!
-Not only does one cup of the cooked leafy green contains less than seven grams of carbs, it also has a negligible amount of sugar and more than four grams of fiber.
+Not only does one cup of the cooked leafy green contains less than seven grams of carbs, but it also has a negligible amount of sugar and more than four grams of fiber.
 That sugar-to-fiber ratio alone means that spinach is a great food to load up on if you’re looking to get rid of that pesky belly fat.

 While we don’t recommend gorging on salty and buttery movie popcorn, one cup of the plain, air-popped stuff is actually surprisingly nutritious.
 Need proof?
 Like spinach, air-popped popcorn has more fiber than sugar, making it an ideal snack for those looking to lose weight.
 Drizzle it with some olive oil and sprinkle some parmesan cheese and dried oregano for a tasty, filling snack.